-With the possible exception of saying goodbye to students that you love teaching, the most difficult classes are always the first ones.
+With the possible exception of saying goodbye to students you love teaching, the most challenging classes are always the first ones.
 Even after twelve years of being in the classroom, my heart always beats faster and I toss and turn a little more in bed before the start of each new class.
 It’s not surprising, really – how could the second class possibly be more difficult than the first one?
-Like anything that seems so obvious, it is worth examining why we think this is true so that we can work out if it really needs to be that way.
+Like anything that seems so obvious, it is worth examining why we think this is true, so that we can work out if it really needs to be that way.
 Here are some reasons why first classes are usually the most difficult ones:

-- Fear of the unexpected: Even favourite tried-and-tested lessons can fail.
+- Fear of the unexpected: Even favourite, tried-and-tested lessons can fail.
 And that’s just one of the 100 things that could happen, even if they are very unlikely.
 What if something happens that you hadn’t even dreamt about?

 - Matching up: What expectations do they have from their previous teacher?
 What will they think if you do something different?

-But do you really have to worry about all these things?
+But do you have to worry about all these things?
 Some of these worries, like the dream I had a few months ago of a bird flying into the classroom and ruining my first lesson, are best dealt with by learning not to worry so much!
 But even this unlikely occurrence can be covered by the three magic points of planning for a new lesson:

 Getting all this information before the class starts may be difficult.
-Luckily, you can find out a lot of these things anyway in a well-planned first class.
-Having a range of activities that tests students’ powers of memory, logic and physical coordination will give you a good idea of what kind of games and activities they will like in future classes and the most effective way of teaching them.
-Having activities where students tell the class something about themselves will also help with judging what they like and need, even with very simple language such as 'Do you like (bananas)?'
-'No (I don’t)'.
-This personalisation also helps show the students that you are interested in them as people and that they can use English to really express themselves.
-Finally, activities where students can choose the language they use (e.g. what things they ask each other in the question above) can help you gauge what the students already know.
+You can find many of these things in a well-planned first class.
+Having a range of activities that test students’ powers of memory, logic, and physical coordination will give you a good idea of what kind of games and activities they will like in future classes and the most effective way of teaching them.
+Having activities where students tell the class something about themselves will also help with judging what they like and need, even with very simple language such as Do you like bananas?/No, I don’t.
+This personalisation also helps show the students that you are interested in them as people and that they can use English to express themselves.
+Finally, activities where students can choose their language can help you assess what they already know.

-Plan for the unexpected anyway
+3. Plan for the unexpected anyway

 - You can switch instantly between these (and all the other activities in the lesson) when the students lose concentration.